MarkBe999/Magisk-on-VMOS/README.md

 I have made a script to install Magisk as VMOS Tool Terminal modification on VMOS.
 NOTE that Magisk on VMOS cannot work properly and it is for TEST only!!!

+Magisk mount folder: `/sbin/magiskimg`

 ### How to install Magisk for VMOS Pro

+This is unstable build, so it cannot work properly at all!!

 File: [magisk.zip](https://github.com/HuskyDG/Magisk-on-VMOS/releases)